MartinBernstorff/Memium/readme.md

   --input-dir /input/
 ```

 This will start a docker container which updates your deck from `$INPUT_DIR`.
 In case of updated files, it will sync the difference (create new prompts and delete deleted prompts) to Anki.

-If you want to continuously sync the directory, check out the documentation for the `cli`.
+If you want to continuously sync the directory, set the `--watch` argument as well.

 ## Use as library
 If you would like to build build your own Python application on top of the abstractions added here, you can install the library from pypi: